-It’s important for you to understand that stopping binge eating is not about weight loss or avoiding any further weight gain.
+It’s important for you to understand that recovery from binge eating is not about weight loss or avoiding any further weight gain.
 Overcoming binge eating is about letting go of a harmful, health-sabotaging behavior, rising above the shame and pain it brought, and moving on with your life.
-However, the reality is that weight concerns and the desire to lose weight can be present in recovering binge eaters, so the topic needs to be discussed.
+However, the reality is that weight concerns are very common in recovering binge eaters, so I want to give you some help in this area.

 I’ve addressed weight thoroughly for the first time in my 2012 post, “Weight After Recovery” and other posts after that (see a list of my weight-related blog posts), as well as in The Brain over Binge Recovery Guide.
-Today, I’m going to talk about another aspect of weight as it relates to stopping binge eating, by addressing the possibility of binge eating recovery weight gain.
+Today, I’m also going to talk about possibility of gaining weight during and after binge eating recovery, and how you can deal with this in a healthy way.

-Eventual and gradual weight loss is even common in people who self-induce vomiting or use other forms of purging after binges, because a significant portion of the binge calories are still absorbed, and stopping the binge/purge cycle still can lead to an overall decrease in calories.
-Even if there is some bloating when you first stop purging, the body can regulate and any weight gained from the disorder can be slowly released.
+Eventual and gradual weight loss is even common in people who self-induce vomiting or use other forms of purging after binges, because a significant portion of the binge calories are still absorbed, and stopping the binge/purge cycle still leads to an overall decrease in calories.
+Even if there is some bloating when you first stop purging, the body can regulate, and any weight gained from bulimia can be slowly released.
 (For help stopping purging and dealing with bloating, read these Tips to Help You Stop Purging, and listen to Episode 54: Stop Purging in Binge Eating Recovery: Interview with Ali Kerr.

 The fact that stopping binge eating reduces calories also holds true if you are dieting restrictively between binges.
 If you consider your overall calorie intake from restrictive dieting plus binge eating, you’ll realize that the total is likely more, and often much more, than the calorie total of a normal diet.
 For example, I recommend a daily minimum of 2,200 calories to help you recover from restriction and binge eating.
 Someone who is restricting and eating only 1,200 calories per day, but then having 6,000 calorie binges a few times a week, is actually averaging over 3,500 calories per day.